 What do you do instead of losing it?
 And what do you do when you inevitably do lose it?
 How did you survive the terrible two’s (or any other challenging stage)?
 What specific Yankee Candle scent will calm me down?

 Let me know in the comments below.
-Comment, share, pin, subscribe, do all the social media things.
+Comment, share, pin, subscribe, and do all the social media things.
 I can’t be the only one struggling with this.
 Let’s rally round.